TheGreatCabbage/ParticlePy/README.md

 ## Project structure

-There are two folders: `camera` is for code related to the PiCamera, and `muons` is for code related to the muon detectors in the lab.
-Each folder uses a `data` subfolder.
+There are two folders: `detector` is for code related to using te Raspberry Pi to detect muons, and `analysis` is for code related to analysing the data from muon detectors in the lab.
+Each folder uses a `data` subfolder to store data separately from the code.

-Most code in the `camera` folder will not run unless your device is a Raspberry Pi with PiCamera.
+Most code in the `detector` folder will not run unless your device is a Raspberry Pi with PiCamera.

 ## Windows and Linux